Hilton House Hotel, Derby

 Hilton House Hotel, in Derby, England, is a building of historical significance.
 It is a Georgian house which was the ancestorial home of Herbert Martin Massey.
 He was the Senior British Officer at Stalag Luft III who authorised the "Great Escape".
-On Tuesday 14th February 2023 Hilton House Hotel closed.
+The hotel closed in February 2023.
+It reopened in February 2025 under the new name, 'The Hourglass, Hilton' (a sister location to 'The Hourglass, Tutbury', in Tutbury).

 Early owners

 One of the early owners was Martin Massey (1773-1855) and his wife Sarah who were direct ancestors of Herbert Martin Massey.
 They owned the house in the early 1800s.
 Martin was the son of John Massey (1744-1814) who owned several properties in Hilton and lived in a house which was described in his Will as adjacent to what in those days was referred to as Worrilows Croft or Close.
 In 1797 Martin married Sarah Spor (1773-1849) who was the daughter of Joseph Spor of Foremark.
 The couple had two sons both of whom predeceased them.

 Sarah died in 1849 at Hilton House.
 The death notice is shown.
 After her death Martin decided to rent the house to tenants and the rental notice is shown.
 He died in 1855 and was buried at St Marys Marston on Dove.
 As both his sons had died he left the house to his grandson William Martin Massey.

 William Martin Massey (1831-1883) was the son of Joseph Spor Massey (1799-1845) who was an attorney.
 William was a commercial traveller and did not live at the house but instead continued to rent it to tenants for the next 25 years.
 One of these tenants was Samuel Ward (1806-1884), a merchant who lived there with his wife Mary for about ten years between 1868 and 1878.

 By about 1880 William decided to move into Hilton House.
 He is recorded in the 1881 Census as living there with his wife Sarah (nee Williamson) and two of his children including his eldest son Ernest Martin Massey who was then seventeen.
 William died in 1853 and Sarah and Ernest continued living at the house.

-Sarah Massey was the head of an employment agency for servants in Derby called “Mrs Massey’s Agency” which had been started in 1845 by her mother-in-law.
-She is said to have made a great success of it “so that throughout the country Mrs Massey’s became a household word and she became an authority on matters pertaining to Domestic Service”.
-The agency later became a general employment agency and still exists today as Massey’s Agency in London.
+Sarah Massey was the head of an employment agency for servants in Derby called “Mrs Massey's Agency” which had been started in 1845 by her mother-in-law.
+She is said to have made a great success of it “so that throughout the country Mrs Massey's became a household word and she became an authority on matters pertaining to Domestic Service”.
+The agency later became a general employment agency and still exists today as Massey's Agency in London.
 When Sarah died in 1892 Ernest inherited the property and the employment agency.